karimsammouri/karimsammouri/README.md

   - <a href="https://github.com/karimsammouri/MU-CSE-383/tree/main/Final">View project</a>
   -
-  - Built using HTML, Javascript, CSS, MapQuest API for navigation data, and AWS EC2 for temporary hosting and storage.
+  - Built using HTML, Javascript, CSS, the MapQuest API for navigation data, and AWS EC2 for temporary hosting and storage.
   - Makes use of JQuery, AJAX, JSON, and Bootstrap.
   - Final project submission for Miami University's CSE 383: Web Application Programming.
   - Project requirements emphasized a multi-page/multi-tab web client with an emphasis on responsive design.